-Broadstairs & St Peter's Town Council will promote and support the TDC Climate Change policy and in addition, have agreed an Environment strategy and Action Plan for the CT10 postcode are, it has the following 3 main objectives.
+Broadstairs & St Peter's Town Council will promote and support the TDC Climate Change policy and in addition, has agreed an Environment Strategy and Action Plan1 for the CT10 postcode area, which, has the following 3 main objectives.

 - 1. Improving air quality

 - 2. Improving biodiversity

 - 3. Improving the built environment